Hema-Sharma11554/Clarte_HR_Analysis/README.md

 Clarte - HR Attrition & Performance Analysis

 📌 Project Overview
 This project analyzes employee attrition patterns at Clarte to identify key reasons for leaving and workforce trends.
-The analysis covers 835 employees to provide data-driven insights for HR retention strategy.
+This analysis is based on 835 employees (614 Left) to provide data-driven insights for HR retention strategy.

 📊 Dashboards
 1. KPI Overview